feaser/canflasherblt/docs/index.md

 ![](images/system_setup.png)

-CanFlasherBLT consist of ready-made firmware for the low-cost ($15-$20) [Olimexino-STM32F3](https://www.olimex.com/Products/Duino/STM32/OLIMEXINO-STM32F3/) board.
-You simply connect one side of the Olimexino-STM32F3 board to your PC with a USB cable, and the other side to your CAN bus.
+CanFlasherBLT consist of ready-made firmware for the low-cost ($15-$20) [Olimexino STM32F3](https://www.olimex.com/Products/Duino/STM32/OLIMEXINO-STM32F3/) board.
+You simply connect one side of the Olimexino STM32F3 board to your PC with a USB cable, and the other side to your CAN bus.
 You can then use it with the usual OpenBLT PC tools such as [MicroBoot](https://www.feaser.com/openblt/doku.php?id=manual:microboot) and [BootCommander](https://www.feaser.com/openblt/doku.php?id=manual:bootcommander) to perform a firmware update, assuming that your microcontroller runs the OpenBLT bootloader on your microcontroller,

 ## How it works